Department: Prevention Science Institute

 Please note this position does not have to live in Eugene, Oregon but must be able to travel across Oregon to various testing sites.

 The Rapid Acceleration of Diagnostics (RADx-UP) grant serves to scale-up SARS-CoV-2 (COVID-19) testing to Latinx communities throughout the state.
-We will collaborate with 6 or more counties to implement a total of 36 sites and will work with community organizations to create and implement community navigator interventions (Promotores).
-This project has the potential to enhance COVID-19 testing access and reach for a significantly underserved population that is vulnerable to SARS-CoV-2 transmission and who is at increased risk for severe COVID-19 symptoms.
+We plan to collaborate with community partners to continue the implementation of 12 recurring testing sites in 5 counties in Oregon.
+We will also include one new testing event per week at a location determined by community partners to be a value-added testing location.
+In both of these testing event types, we will continue to partner with community organizations to implement a Promotores de Salud intervention to improve health behaviors among testing program participants.
+This project has the potential to enhance COVID-19 testing access and reach for a significantly underserved population that is vulnerable to SARS-CoV-2 transmission and at increased risk for severe COVID-19 symptoms.

 The Testing Facilitator provides key coordination and support for COVID-19 testing events associated with the RADx-UP initiative.
-This position will be responsible for HIPAA compliance, facilitating sample collections via self-administered nasal swab, ensuring collection and completion of accompanying intake data, and assisting with transport or mailing of samples for processing.
-The Testing Facilitator will work under the guidance and the support of the Field Coordinator, and this position requires the ability to work a five-hour shift in full personal protective equipment.
+This position will be responsible for HIPAA compliance, facilitation of sample collections via self-administered nasal swabs and/or saliva collection kits, ensuring collection and completion of accompanying intake and registration data and research survey data, and assisting with transport or mailing of samples for processing.
+Interactions with patients will occur in Spanish and English.
+The Testing Facilitator will work under the guidance and the support of the Field Coordinator.
+This position requires the ability to work a five-hour shift in full personal protective equipment and to travel by car to testing events.

 • Bachelor's degree in a relevant field OR experience relevant to the duties of this position (customer service, community organizing, any medical experience, data collection, etc.)